angelolu/angelolu.github.io/_posts/2018-12-02-printing-custom-cookie-cutters.md

 title:  "3D Printing Custom Cookie Cutters"
 crawlertitle: "3D Printing Cookie Cutters - Angelo Lu"
 summary: "A surprisingly well recieved novelty"
-exerpt: "An adventure in making customized cat- and dog-shaped cookie cutters for my friends using a 3D printer.
+excerpt: "An adventure in making customized cat- and dog-shaped cookie cutters for my friends using a 3D printer.
 Modeling techniques and material considerations are discussed in case you want to make your own!"
 date:   2018-12-28 10:00:00 +0500
 categories: posts
 tags: 'blog'